INDUCTION PROGRAM INFORMATION

 Be employed as a full time contracted teacher of record in PUSD, K-12

-- Teachers hired after the start of the year or contracted part time, will be considered based on the above criteria and program availability
+- Teachers hired after the start of the year, have more than two years of experience or are contracted part time, will be considered based on the above criteria and program availability

 - Substitute and impact teachers are not eligible for Poway's Induction program